grantdb/Solus/README.md

 # Solus
-3rd party eopkg builds for Solus
+3rd party and/or officialy unavailable eopkg builds for Solus